 NexusCore

-NexusCore is the high-performance, specialized execution environment within the Nexus Layer 1.
+NexusCore will be the high-performance, specialized execution environment within the Nexus Layer 1.
 NexusCore is designed for financial primitives that demand deterministic performance and sub-100 ms latency.
-It hosts enshrined co-processors; native execution engines built directly into the protocol that provide the performance and extensibility that give rise to new kinds of high-frequency trading, lending, payments, and other markets and market operations.
+It will host enshrined co-processors; native execution engines built directly into the protocol that provide the performance and extensibility that give rise to new kinds of high-frequency trading, lending, payments, and other markets and market operations.

 Overview

 Traditional smart contract environments like the EVM are flexible but limited by latency and gas constraints.
-NexusCore extends the capability of an EVM Layer 1 by introducing engines optimized for specialized financial workloads.
+NexusCore will extend the capability of an EVM Layer 1 by introducing engines optimized for specialized financial workloads.

-Each co-processor is an independent state machine with its own logic, memory, and data models, enabling CEX-level performance while part of a decentralized and transparent on-chain ecosystem.
+Each co-processor will be an independent state machine with its own logic, memory, and data models, enabling CEX-level performance while part of a decentralized and transparent on-chain ecosystem.

 Key characteristics